 Bamboo is a large grass species found natively in tropical regions and is popular in landscaping for its height and hardiness.
-It evens holds the record as the fastest-growing plant in the world, having grown up to four feet in a single day!
+It even holds the record as the fastest-growing plant in the world, having grown up to four feet in a single day!
+But is growing bamboo indoors hard?

 So you may then be wondering, as I was: Can I grow bamboo inside at home?
 And while the simple answer may be “yes,” bamboo is not often thought of as a houseplant for several reasons.
-Nonetheless, with dedication and perseverance, and the tips we have for you here, bamboo can be a beautiful addition to your indoor garden.
+Nonetheless, with dedication, perseverance, and the tips we have for you here, a bamboo grove can be a beautiful addition to your indoor garden.
+Read our guide on growing bamboo indoors.

 Growing Bamboo at Home